Protecting Healthcare Information is the Law.

 Organizations and individuals who use the Direct Messaging product undergo a strict vetting process to verify their identity, as required by DirectTrust.
 MHIN protects the information gathered during this vetting process from unauthorized disclosure.
 This information is stored on a secure network drive that is only accessible by a small number of authorized MHIN employees whose job duties require this access.

 Protecting healthcare information is the right thing to do.

 Privacy and Security – A Top Priority

-MHIN goes to great lengths to adhere to strict government requirements, privacy regulations and voluntary accreditations to ensure that information is being shared within a secure and trusted framework.
+MHIN goes to great lengths to adhere to government requirements, privacy and security regulations as well as to pursue voluntary accreditations to ensure that information is being shared in a secure and trusted system.
 These concepts boil down to a basic philosophy that guides us: If this were MY record, how would I want it handled?
 Who should have access to what – and when?
-This philosophy is carried out through a sophisticated security design, careful implementation planning, an active security administration function, and comprehensive policies and procedures.
+This philosophy is carried out through a sophisticated security design, careful implementation planning, active security administration functions, along with comprehensive policies and procedures.